Zukhriddin/Udacity/Project_1_Intro_to_DA/Readme.md

-### Project 1: Analysis of recent trends of weather temperature in Tashkent relative to World average temperature.
+## Project 1: Analysis of recent trends of weather temperature in Tashkent relative to World average temperature.
 This project is introductory project to test preliminary data analysis skills.
-## Data: The data consist of world (world.csv) and Tashkent city (city.csv) average temperatures.
+### Data: The data consist of world (world.csv) and Tashkent city (city.csv) average temperatures.

 ### Steps:
-1.
+1. Calculating moving averages
+2. Plotting
+3. Providing conclusions based on visual trend on the plot.